 One of the goals of SoFi is to get alumni who have received help from the institution to actually become lenders themselves.
 This is a very big plus for the company, as it shows that unlike other student finance services where customer service dips immediately your loan is disbursed to you, SoFi customer service will remain excellent as they would like to continue interacting with you even after you complete your business with them.

 Rates and Terms

-SoFi is one of the most popular student loan refinancing organizations right now thanks to its very favorable rates and terms.
+SoFi is one of the most popular student loan refinancing organizations right now thanks to its very favorable terms and because many borrower save money through lowering their student loan interest rates.
 Like many of their competitors, they offer two different primary options, fixed rate and variable rate loans.
 The interest rates that you will be offered are tied to the loan terms that you choose and you can pick terms that range from 5 years to 20 years, depending on various factors.
 It is important to note that unlike many of their competitors, SoFi does not charge application or origination fees, and has no prepayment penalties.

 If you are interested in a fixed rate loan, you have 5 different options to choose from, each with its own range of interest rates.
 These five different options are:

 · 5 years at an interest rate between 3.5% and 5.99%

 · 7 years at a rate between 4% and 6.49%

 · 10 years at a rate between 4.62% and 7%